 Towards Early Inference of Human Intent and Affordances for Human-Robot Collaboration.
 This project seeks to develop an architecture for reliable early inference of human intent and affordances, enabling robots to offer preemptive assistance to humans whose capabilities do not extend to the tasks they intend to perform.
 The modeling of intent and affordances will be achieved without observing the humans perform the tasks of interest; instead the robot will use observations of exploratory movements and generic actions.
 This project is funded by the Asian Office of Aerospace Research and Development (AOARD)/US Air Force Office of Scientific Research (AFOSR), and is led by Dr. Mohan Sridharan.

 STRANDS: Spatio-Temporal Representations and Activities For Cognitive Control in Long-Term Scenarios.
-This project will explore how a mobile robot can perform intelligent autonomous behaviour for long periods (up to four months) in human-populated environments.
-In order to support task behaviour, and to facilitate such long runtimes, STRANDS robots will extract quantitative and qualitative spatio-temporal structure from sensory experience, building representations that allow them to understand and exploit the dynamics of everyday activities.
-The project is coordinated by Dr Nick Hawes, who will collaborate with Prof Jeremy Wyatt in the IRLab.
+This project explored how a mobile robot can perform intelligent autonomous behaviour for long periods (up to four months) in human-populated environments.
+In order to support task behaviour, and to facilitate such long run-times, STRANDS robots extracted quantitative and qualitative spatio-temporal structure from sensory experience, building representations that allowed them to understand and exploit the dynamics of everyday activities.
+The project was coordinated by Dr Nick Hawes, who collaborated with Dr Jeremy Wyatt in the IRLab.

 CoDyCo: Whole-body Compliant and Dynamical Contacts in Cognitive Humanoids.
-This project will explore multi-contact control strategies for humanoid robots evolving in environments where contact interactions can be non rigid (compliant) and unpredictable.
-It includes human studies, control and learning aspects but also software developments and implementation on the iCub robot.
-Birmingham's involvement is led by Dr. Michael Mistry
+This project explored multi-contact control strategies for humanoid robots evolving in environments where contact interactions can be non rigid (compliant) and unpredictable.
+It included human studies, control and learning aspects but also software developments and implementation on the iCub robot.
+Birmingham's involvement was led by Dr. Michael Mistry